Last Updated on December 2, 2021

 As much as you try to plan beforehand, sometimes there are temptations that are too irresistible.

-Use incognito mode to shop
+Use Incognito mode to shop

 Have you encountered instances of price hikes on the same item you’ve been eyeing?
 This is probably due to dynamic pricing, when retailers collect information based on your browsing or purchasing history and use it to alter the price of the products.

 More than just for privacy, Incognito mode can also help you save.
-Browsing in this mode does not record your browsing history, cookies or cache, which means that retailers are not able to understand your interest and manipulate your willingness to pay.
+Browsing in this mode does not record your browsing history, cookies or cache, which means that retailers are not able to understand your interests and manipulate your willingness to pay.

 Although dynamic pricing can sometimes work favourably when retailers decrease the price of the products you’re keen on, this can later lead to impulse buying.
 To drive you to complete the purchasing process, the price dip could offer the illusion that you’ve clinched a good deal and may lead to you buying items you don’t even really need.